-MGS is listed as a Continuing Education Resource by the MN Board of Nursing.
+MGS is an approved Continuing Education Resource by the MN Board of Nursing.

 (The CEU is free for MGS members; $15 for non-members.)

 Presenters: Peter Spuit, MSW and Rachel Shands, MSW